jup-ag/instruction-parser/README.md

 For an example on how to use the library, you can check out: `src/cli.ts`.

+## Note

+We are using Anchor events for extracting swap details.
+One downside about this approach is that we cannot longer extract swap details if the log is being truncated.

 ## Jupiter V3 Contract

 For the old V3 contract, check out [v3 tag](https://github.com/jup-ag/instruction-parser/tree/v3).